Skip links

 • Record verbal comments made by students to be reported later

-Reporting a session
+Reporting a Session

-Role of Academic
+Role of the Academic

 • Use the Report of Findings provided by the facilitator as a guide to review and begin the process of implementing changes to your area of focus